 It’s no secret that we’re bursting-at-the-seams proud of our rooftop garden.
 It’s just a short stroll from the kitchen—now that’s real garden-to-table!

-We have our executive chef, Dave Wenerd, and building and grounds maintenance supervisor, Gregory L. Twerdok, to thank for nurturing those fresh ingredients.
+We have our building and grounds maintenance supervisor, Gregory L. Twerdok, to thank for nurturing those fresh ingredients.
 Greg also gets an extra nod for tending to our beautiful landscaping.

-Dave and Greg are both skilled at working the soil and are happy to share their top tips for home gardeners.
+Greg is skilled at working the soil and are happy to share his top tips for home gardeners.
 We trust you’ll find them helpful, whether you’re looking for late summer ideas or planning for spring.

 Greg’s Top Three Gardening and Landscaping Tips